List of Gotham (franchise) characters: Court of Owls

 The Court of Owls is a secret society that existed in Gotham for centuries, formed by members of Gotham's wealthiest families, and the main antagonists of season 3.
 They are with connections to Indian Hill with plans to "save" Gotham City from its corruption.
 They have been known to tell specific people like Carmine Falcone and Aubrey James what to do.
 Before they planning to release Tetch-Virus and wipe out Gotham's crimes once again, all members of the court has been executed by Talons on Shaman's order, as punishment for murdering Thomas and Martha Wayne without his approval, leaving the court officially defunct.

 Kathryn Monroe

-Kathryn Monroe (portrayed by Kit Flanagan in Season Two, Leslie Hendrix in Season Three) is a white-haired spokeswoman of the Court of Owls, a high-ranking member that Hugo Strange and Ethel Peabody answer to.
+Kathryn Monroe (portrayed by Kit Flanagan in season 2, Leslie Hendrix in season 3) is a white-haired spokeswoman of the Court of Owls, a high-ranking member that Hugo Strange and Ethel Peabody answer to.
 When she has Talon bring Bruce to her, Bruce recognizes her as someone he's seen at the Wayne Enterprises parties.
-Due to a deal Bruce reluctantly had to agreed to where he wouldn't do any more investigating.
-Kathryn has the Court operative return Bruce to Wayne Manor while stating that he won't see her again.
+Due to a deal Bruce reluctantly had to agreed to where he would not do any more investigating.
+Kathryn has the Court operative return Bruce to Wayne Manor while stating that he will not see her again.
 Kathryn and Talon later encountered Subject 514A stating that she is one of his "parents" and has him loaded into her car.
 After being apprehended by the Gotham City Police Department, Kathryn tries to get Nathaniel Barnes to stop his rampage there and retreat only for her to be beheaded by Barnes.